 International Business Management

 This course focuses on the strategic and organizational challenges facing the multinational firm.
 Types of questions addressed in the course include: (1) What are the sources of competitive advantage in a global context?
 (2) What differentiates a global from a domestic industry?
 (3) How does/should a multinational operate in these different environments?

 Managing People and Teams

-This course combines theory with skill building to help students learn how to be effective managers and team members.
-Emphasis is placed on topics such as conflict management and negotiation, power and politics, managing collaboration in and across teams, motivating effort, evaluating performance, and giving feedback.
-Students learn (1) how organizations can improve their effectiveness through better management of people and (2) how individual managers can be more effective in working with and leading others.
-Builds on the Management and Organizational Analysis course by providing a more in-depth look at behavior within organizations.
-Extensive use is made of experiential exercises and small group discussions.
+This course combines skill building though experiential exercises and an understanding of the underlying theory to help you learn how to be an effective manager and team member in today’s technology-enabled team context.
+Topics include issues such as managing collaboration in and across teams, motivating effort, performance, social judgment, and cross-cultural issues.
+Students learn how organizations can improve their effectiveness through better management of people and how individual managers can be more effective in working with and leading others.

 Managing in Creative Industries,

 The purpose of the course is to expose students to the dynamics of cultural industries (e.g., art, theatre, music, film, photography, architecture, and so on), and to train students to think strategically about the nature of cultural products, what drives their supply and demand, the factors that affect the value of cultural products and how firms can profit from them.
 In order to address these issues, it is important to understand that a key feature of these industries is that symbolic and aesthetic attributes are at the very core of value creation.
 This implies that the value of cultural products depends largely on third parties, e.g., critics, dealers, foundations, users, etc. Some of these parties act as powerful intermediaries or gatekeepers as they control critical material and symbolic resources firms need in order to (continue to) produce cultural products.